hit9117/movie-list-app/README.md

 Testing
 The project uses Jest and React Testing Library for testing.

-Running Tests
-To run tests, use the following command:

-bash
-Copy code
-npm test
-Deployment
-The project can be deployed to any static site hosting service like Vercel, Netlify, or GitHub Pages.

-Example: Deploy to Vercel
-Install Vercel CLI:

-bash
-Copy code
-npm install -g vercel
-Deploy:

-bash
-Copy code
-vercel
-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs or feature requests.

-License
-This project is licensed under the MIT License.

 Acknowledgements
 The Movie Database (TMDb) for providing the movie data API.